-The Case of George Jodoin
+The Murder of George Jodoin (New Hampshire)

 On December 27, 2001, a friend arrived at 50-year old George Jodoin’s farmhouse in Auburn, New Hampshire, expecting to get a tutorial on caring for his animals ahead of George’s trip to Thailand.
 Instead, he found George dead in his bedroom.
 He’d been shot three times in the head and neck while he slept in his own bed.
 Authorities interviewed his friends, family members, and the man who’d discovered his body – he also happened to be George’s business partner.